pete-dollas/2023-Academic-Projects/projects/let-s-get-functional/README.md

  _IMPORTANT_: Make sure you replace `<YOUR_GITHUB_FOLDER` with your actual github folder in your workspace.

+// use map, filter, reduce, each as much as possible
 ### 1: `maleCount`
  - **Objective**: Find the number of male customers
  - **Input**: `Array`